cozy/cozy-flagship-app/README.md

 # Cozy Flagship App

 The flagship app is meant to get all your Cozy in a single mobile app.
-This notably includes the possiblity to run client-side konnectors, to get your data without any server scraping.
+This notably includes the possiblity to run client-side konnectors, to get your data without any server-side scraping.

 ## Setup / Requirements
 - [RN Environnement setup](https://reactnative.dev/docs/environment-setup)